matrix-org/matrix.org/content/docs/technical/_index.md

 {{ figure(
     img="./federation.svg",
     caption="Schema of clients connected to homeservers.
-The servers are federated toghether") }}
+The servers are federated together") }}

 Let's explore what those are.